Teycir/Timeseal/README.md

 **✅ BY DESIGN.** Authentication adds attack vectors (credential theft, phishing, password breaches, session hijacking).
 TimeSeal uses cryptography-only security: possession of the vault link (Key A) is the authentication.
 No passwords to steal, no accounts to hack.

 ### "Can I replay old API requests to trick the server?"
-**❌ NO.** Pulse tokens include nonces stored in D1 database.
-Replay attacks are detected across all worker instances and rejected.
+**❌ NO.** Pulse tokens include cryptographic nonces stored in D1 database with strict format validation:
+- Nonce checked FIRST (atomic operation prevents race conditions)
+- Token signature validated SECOND (HMAC-SHA256)
+- Replay attacks detected across all worker instances and rejected
+- Malformed tokens rejected before processing

 ### "What if Cloudflare goes down?"
 **⏸️ PAUSED.** Your seal remains locked in the database.
 When Cloudflare comes back online, the countdown resumes.